 And yes you are going to mess up a few things – it’s only natural!

-I can give you a heads up on a few common mistakes I’ve seen heaps of first time travellers make so you can hopefully avoid them…and yes I’m guilty of making a lot of them myself!
+I can give you a heads up on a few common mistakes I’ve seen heaps of first time travellers make so you can hopefully avoid them and streamline the stress out of travelling…and yes I’m guilty of making a lot of them myself!

 Taking Too Much Stuff

 Even now I have this problem!
 Figuring out what to take and what to leave behind is a nightmare – but what if XXXX happens, how about XXXX?!

 It’s stressful simplifying your life into a single backpack!

 The old saying goes “lay all out your stuff out on the bed and halve it” ….and it works!

 The worse thing though is if you’re heading through a variety of climates – sure it might be swelteringly hot in Asia but New Zealand will have snow by the time we get there.

 The best advice on this I can offer is remember you can always buy new stuff on the road and offload some old stuff.